akserg/ng2-webpack-demo/.github/ISSUE_TEMPLATE.md

-* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** via https://plnkr.co or similar (you can use this template as a starting point: http://plnkr.co/edit/tpl:AvJOMERrnz94ekVua0u5).
+* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** via https://plnkr.co or similar.